Wildfire Resiliency Building Codes and Insurance

 Talk to your agent about what coverage is provided by your homeowners insurance policy and how it extends to new and updated building code requirements.

-Talk to your agent about what mitigation and home hardening discounts are available on your homeowners policy.
+Talk to your agent about what mitigation and home hardening discounts are available on your homeowners insurance policy.